 Water leaks from poor sealing around windows or doors can lead to moisture getting trapped in your car’s interior.
 Over time, this trapped moisture can cause rust to form in the areas where you may not even see it until it’s too late.

-The Damage Rust Can Do to Your Car Over Time
+How Rust Affects Your Car Over Time

 What might seem like a small rust spot can cause bigger issues down the line if not addressed quickly.

-Structural Integrity Concerns
+Structural Concerns

 Impact on Resale Value